primno/primno/website/docs/getting-started/deployment.md

 # Deploy to Power Apps

-In this part, we will deploy the project to a Power Apps environment.
+In this part, we will deploy the project to your Power Apps environment with a connection string.

 ## Configuration

-Before deploying the project, you need to configure it to link it to your environment and solution.
+Before deploying the project, you need to link it to your environment and solution.

 ### Environment